 - 1. The application has a high volume, and is well established, - 2.
-There is minimal need for advanced registration solutions, where rigid body registration is mostly well justified, and - The Di-phosphonate uptake is correlated to bone turnover with a high signal-to-background ratio, and bone tissue is well imaged on a CT.
+There is minimal need for advanced registration solutions, where rigid body registration is mostly well justified, and - 3.
+The Di-phosphonate uptake is correlated to bone turnover with a high signal-to-background ratio, and bone tissue is well imaged on a CT.

 The field has a lot of experience with the bone application and its clinical workflow of planar/wholebody bone imaging, and SPECT as well as the familiar tracer, yet it is exactly this familiarity that allows for new concepts to be introduced and evolved.
-We anticipate the xSPECT concept may lead to further improvements in patient care.
+We are hopeful that the xSPECT concept can lead to further improvements in patient care.

-xSPECT technology enables Symbia Intevo to become quantitative: Symbia Intevo with xSPECT technology can measure activity concentration in Bq/ml at locations within the FOV.
-We introduce a NIST traceable calibration where we use a specifically designed 57Co source to calibrate Symbia Intevo to an absolute standard, minimizing detector performance variability.
+xSPECT technology enables the Symbia Intevo to become quantitative: The xSPECT Symbia Intevo can measure activity concentration in Bq/ml at locations within the FOV.
+We introduce a NIST traceable calibration where we use a specifically designed 57Co source to calibrate the xSPECT Symbia Intevo to an absolute standard, largely removing detector performance variability.

 Improvements in image quality, enabled by more accurate system modeling and a more powerful reconstruction engine also allow for more efficient use of available counts, maintaining excellent image quality for lower-count studies.
-In conjunction with dedicated solutions, such as IQ•SPECT, or Enhanced Planar Processing, we provide solutions for faster scanning or scanning at lower dose.
+In conjunction with dedicated solutions, such as IQ • SPECT, or Enhanced Planar Processing, we provide solutions for faster scanning or scanning at lower dose.